Thursday, September 1, 2011

 Native Seeds www.nativeseeds.org Non-profit.
 Sells 350 varieties of heirloom arid-land adapted seed.

 Natural Gardening Company www.naturalgardening.com Vegetable, herb and flower seeds.
 Many organic and open-pollinated.
 Organic plants, but hybrids too.
 Sells some Monsanto seed.
 Check list below.
-Petaluma, California
+Petaluma, California____________________________________

 Beans: Brio, Eureka, EZ Gold, Goldrush, Kentucky King, Lynx, Xera...